Pravalleka-Jakkereddy/Book-Management-System/README.md

 # Book-Management-System
-This project is developed by using the technologies Java,Spring boot and MySQL.
+This project is developed by using the technologies Java,Spring boot and MySQL